Does my home insurance cover boilers— this is one of the first questions on homeowners’ minds when a boiler breaks down.

 Even if boiler cover is not included in your insurance, it still pays to contact your existing insurers first—you might get a significant discount if you upgrade your policy.

-Energy supplies like British Gas offer boiler cove—but if you switch providers (as 400,000 UK customers did last year, energy statistics report), your policy will likely get cancelled.
+Energy supplies like British Gas offer boiler cove—but if you switch providers, your policy will likely get cancelled.

 Generally, insurers will not offer boiler cover for old boilers, especially ones that are nearing an average lifespan of 15 years.
 Even if they do, the cost of insurance will be higher.
 Before you look into insurance quotes for an older boiler, consider how much a new one would cost—it might be more cost-effective to replace an ageing boiler with a new, energy-efficient model.